Celine Dion On Not Wanting To Record ‘My Heart Will Go On’

 “It didn’t appeal to me.
 I was probably very tired that day… and my husband said, ‘Let’s hold on…” she explained.

 “He said, ‘Let’s try to make a little demo,’ and I sang the song once, and they built the orchestra around it.
-I never re-sang it for the recording, so the demo is the actual recording, but after that, I’ve sung it about three gazillion times [sic]!”
+I never re-sang it for the recording, so the demo is the actual recording, but after that, I’ve sung it about three gazillion times!”

 Celine isn’t the only singer who didn’t see the potential in “My Heart Will Go On.”
 Musician David Foster also revealed that he turned down the request to produce the track.